Quickstart

 To create a reducer, you provide it with a list of actions that modify its state (the keys of the object above) and how (the values of the same object).

-Each change is described by a function that gets two arguments: the current state
+Each change is described by a function that gets two arguments: the current state of the reducer and the payload of

 the action that was dispatched.